Vernal, Utah Travel Guide: Dinosaurs, Flaming Gorge & Outdoor Adventures

 #3 Harpers Corner Scenic Drive

-The drive begins at the Canyon Visitor Center in Dinosaur, Colorado.
-Stock up on fuel, snacks, and water, as there are no services along Harpers Corner Road.
+The scenic drive begins at the Canyon Visitor Center in Dinosaur, Colorado.
+Before setting out, be sure to fill your fuel tank and bring plenty of water, snacks, and supplies, as there are no services along Harpers Corner Road.

 #4 The Flaming Gorge